 Before, during and after disasters, IDEP works together with local communities to help increase resilience to disasters.
 In times of disaster IDEP works with a nationwide network of local partners to get people the assistance they need as quickly as possible.
 As with all of IDEP's programs, the aim of our Disaster Management work is to, "help people help themselves".
 We achieve this through community capacity building, demonstrations, and practical hands-on education.

-To learn more about CBDM, click on the following links.
+To learn more about CBDM, see our Educational Films.